-Robert Criner, founder of Criner Remodeling in the flood-prone city of Newport News, Va., knows a thing or two about substantial improvement.
+Robert Criner, founder of Criner Remodelingcretxbcqrwcrybebutyr in the flood-prone city of Newport News, Va., knows a thing or two about substantial improvement.
 In 2003, Hurricane Isabel forced his community to rethink how they built—and remodeled—their homes.

 His No. 1 piece of advice: Stay informed.
 “Get educated before you enter the municipality,” Criner says.
 Knowing the nuances of your local government is key.

 To keep pace, Criner relies on information provided by the Peninsula Remodelers Council and the National Association of Home Builders.
 He also employs Internet searches so that by the time he meets with a client he has a good idea of the local rules on substantial improvement.